TanStack/table/docs/faq.md

     // ...
   ];

-  //❌ Columns and data are defined in the same scope as `useReactTable` without a stable reference, will cause infinite loop! const table = useReactTable({
+  //❌ Columns and data are defined in the same scope as `useTable` without a stable reference, will cause infinite loop! const table = useTable({
     columns,
     data,
   });